 But when you purchased that first stock, did you know how soon you would get a return on it?

 Tela: Uh, you know, at first I didn’t know.
 It was all practicing and that’s something I try to encourage people to do is use a practice account first before you use your real money.
 I lost money the first time around but I kept kind of trying to practice and figure it all out.

 But then I started to learn that there are trends in stocks.
-There are some stocks that tend to [go through] the same type of movement.
+There are some stocks that tend to [go through] the same type of movement, you could learn about these types of moments at sites about cannabis stock news.
 Maybe they always go up during a certain time of year or they always go down during a certain time of year.
 So once I discovered that I started to find the trends and all these different stocks.
 With Coach, I realized the stock always goes up around a certain time of year.
 So I knew I had a great chance of it going up because that was the trend of that stock.

 What practice accounts do you recommend for people starting out?

 Tela: There’s two practice accounts that I would definitely recommend.
 One is through Investopedia.
 They actually have a practice simulator on their website that people can use to kind of play around and get a feel of things.
 There’s also thinkorswim by TD Ameritrade.
 I love their practice platform.
 It’s a little techy for most people, but it’s definitely powerful and I highly recommend it.